23SCSE1410133/AI-GUI-Apps/Task 1/README.md

-# 🌐 Language Translation Tool
+# Task 1- 🌐 Language Translation Tool

 A simple and powerful language translator desktop application built using Python and Tkinter.
 This tool uses the **Google Translate API** (via `deep-translator`) to convert text from one language to another, with additional features like **text-to-speech** and **copy to clipboard**.